McDonnell F-101 Voodoo: Enlarged design

-"The Word on Pitch-Up" (1960) Official USAF F-101 training information film reel.

 The new design was considerably larger, carrying three times the initial fuel load and designed around larger, more powerful Pratt & Whitney J57 turbojets.
 The greater dimensions of the J57 engines required modifications to the engine bays, and modification to the intakes to allow a larger amount of airflow to the engine.
 The new intakes were also designed to be more efficient at higher Mach numbers.
 In order to increase aerodynamic efficiency, reduce structural weight and alleviate pitch-up phenomena recently identified during flight testing of the Douglas D-558-2 Skyrocket, an aircraft with a control surface configuration similar to the XF-88, the horizontal tail was relocated to the top of the vertical stabilizer, giving the F-101 its signature "T-tail".
 In late 1952, the mission of the F-101 was changed from "penetration fighter" to "strategic fighter", which entailed equal emphasis on both the bomber escort mission and on nuclear weapons delivery.
 The new Voodoo mock-up with the reconfigured inlets, tail surfaces, landing gear, and dummy nuclear weapon was inspected by Air Force officials in March 1953.
 The design was approved, leading to an initial production order for 29 F-101As being placed on 28 May 1953.
 No prototypes were required as the F-101 was considered to be a straightforward development of the XF-88, with the Cook-Cragie production policy, in which initial low-rate production would be used for testing without the use of separate prototypes, chosen instead.